How to Bypass Screen Time Restrictions in 2025: 6 Ways Kids Bypass iOS Parental Controls

 3. Change Date and Time

-With the downtime and app limit settings in screen time, you can regulate how much time your child spends on their device, limit access to certain apps and even set a schedule.
+With the downtime and app limit settings in Screen Time, you can regulate how much time your child spends on their device, limit access to certain apps and even set a schedule.
 However, while the device is in uptime, your child can change the device’s time zone, delaying when downtime kicks in.

 You can stop your child from doing this by going to the location services settings and tapping “don’t allow changes.”
 Here’s how to do that: